Using shape widgets for layout

 Large dashboard images load slowly, so we want to make sure the file size isn't too big.
 Most dashboard background images will work best in the PNG format because they're made of solid colors.
 If yours has a lot of gradients or photos, however, JPEG may be a better choice.

 Raw PNG images can be very large, though, so we're going to reduce the file size before we use our screenshot in Spider Impact.
-There are a variety of tools to do this, and here we're going to use ImageAlpha and ImageOptim, both of which are for Mac.
+There are a variety of tools to do this, including free online utilities you can find by doing a google search on "image compression online".

 Creating Your Dashboard